Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # {HTML}

 <div />

-Getting Up and Running with HTML, its important to understand the basic structure of an HTML document.
-Document Type and HTML content itself (html tag) which contains the Metadata (head tag and its related tags) and Body, what is displayed in the browser visible area (possible elements that can be in the body)

-##  Getting Up and Running with {HTML}

 HTML(HyperText Markup Language) is the foundation of basically every web page, basically, it is the core language of the World Wide Web.
 It’s how we tell browsers to structure content into paragraphs, headings, images, links, lists, forms, tables, buttons, and more.
 If you’re interested in building a website, web development, or just coding in general, learning HTML is a great place to start.

+##  Getting Up and Running with {HTML}

+Getting Up and Running with HTML, its important to understand the basic structure of an HTML document.
+The `Document Type` and HTML content itself (which is the `html` element).
+This contains the Metadata (`head` element and its related elements) and Body, which is what is displayed in the browser's visible area.

 ---
 hideInToc: true